MChang360686/mitiq/docs/source/guide/resource-requirements.md

 ## Further Reading

-More information on usisimulating and executing our GHZ circuit with LRE can be found [here](https://mitiq.readthedocs.io/en/stable/guide/lre-1-intro.html#combine-the-results)
+More information on simulating and executing our GHZ circuit with LRE can be found [here](https://mitiq.readthedocs.io/en/stable/guide/lre-1-intro.html#combine-the-results)